Tisgaon, Ahmednagar

 Tisgaon is a village in Rahata taluka of Ahmednagar district in the Indian state of Maharashtra.
+The village derives its name from the historical 30 Gates which were built in early 16th century by Ahmednagar Sultanate.

 Population

 As per 2011 census, population of village is 2,138, of which 1,096 are male and 1,042 are female.

 Economy

 Main occupation of village is agriculture and allied work.

 Transport

 Road

 Village is located near Nagar - Manmad highway.
 It is connected to nearby villages by village roads.

 Rail

 Shrirampur railway station is the nearest railway station to a village.

 Air

 Shirdi Airport is the nearest airport to a village.